You may need to do a tax return if you earn under £10000 or below the personal allowance and have no tax to pay. But there are some exceptions.

 - Disability Living Allowance

-If you are not registered to do a tax return, then depending on which type you earn, you may not need to tell HMRC about it on a tax return.
+If you are not registered to do a tax return, then depending on which type you earn, you may not need to do a tax return.
 But if you are already registered for self-assessment, then you may need to include some of these types of income on your tax return, even though you have no tax to pay.
 You’ll need to check what you need to do depending on the type of income you’ve received.
+Read this guide to find out more about different types of taxable income.